What Should I Expect at My First Hearing Appointment?

 The hearing professional will consult with you to discuss your testing results and to talk about the next steps you should take.
 Recommendations may include:

-- …depending on your hearing ability, a recommendation for retesting in a few months
+- A recommendation for retesting in a few months depending on your hearing ability

-- …or that you begin the process of being fitted for hearing aids or other devices.
+- Begin the process of being fitted for hearing aids or other devices.
 This may happen right away, or you may need to make another appointment to work with a specialist to fit these devices.

 Preventative medicine is the best kind, and it’s important to keep up with your hearing health just like the rest of your body.
 It’s important to get your hearing checked at least once a year.
 Contact us today to schedule your appointment.